EXPLORING IDENTITY - Five Ways to Uncover Your True Self

 Our identity is grounded when we understand the Core Sense of Self.
 The core is the unchanging self across multiple contexts.
 This core is a set of values and beliefs that remain constant and true of us in every setting.
 Some might describe them as convictions.
 I found this model by Marcus Marsden helpful in deepening my understanding.

 The outermost layer constitutes my preferences.
-These include my desire to have chicken rice weekly for lunch, or to have a movie night out with my friends on a weekly basis.
+These include my desire to visit Japan for a holiday or have chicken rice weekly for lunch.

 The next layer contains my duties and best practices.
-These include my duties as a citizen of Singapore, my duties as a community volunteer, my daily routines and practices such as swimming three times a week.
+These include my duties as a citizen of Singapore, my daily routines and practices such as swimming three times a week and going for a walk after dinner.

-The third layer houses my principles.
-For me, these are: doing what I have promised others, being humble and courageous to admit my mistakes, giving my best effort even when no one sees what I do and actively forgiving those who have hurt me.
+The third layer houses my principles - doing what I have promised others, being humble and courageous to admit my mistakes, giving my best effort even when no one sees what I do and actively forgiving those who have hurt me.

-The innermost layer are where my core convictions reside—loving God wholeheartedly and joyfully as a Christian, loving my wife, and loving my children.
+The innermost layer is where my core convictions reside - loving God wholeheartedly and joyfully as a Christian, loving and serving my wife and children sacrificially.

-Knowing our true self means being able to name and know what we might put into each of these circles, especially the third and innermost layers.
+Knowing our true self means naming and knowing what we might put into each of these circles, especially the third and innermost layers.
 The Core Sense of Self is derived from understanding what we consciously hold as our principles (third layer) and our convictions (the innermost layer).

 (5) Sense of Worth

-Finally, our identity feels grounded when we know our Sense of Worth.
+Finally, our identity is grounded when we know our Sense of Worth.
 This sense of worth imbues us with significance and creates our value in society.
 It is an assessment we hold, one that we build from a young age.
-The sense of worth comes from having a deep sense of being loved, accepted, and feeling belonged.
+The sense of worth comes from having a deep sense of being loved and accepted.
 Love and acceptance from our family and community play a strong part in cultivating a sense of worth.
 The stronger our sense of worth, the more confident and grounded we become.

 Back to the question: Who am I?
 What is my true self?